jed-harwood/SGM/README.md

 This repository contains the `SGM` R package for fitting Spectral Graph Models and two companion analysis areas:

-* `GAR`: simulation and stock-market analyses from the GAR paper.
+* `GAR`: simulation and the stock-market application from the GAR paper.
-* `TARGAR`: TAR-GAR simulations and the temperature application.
+* `TARGAR`: TAR-GAR simulations and the CA temperature application.

-For independent data:
+* SGM package usage: For independent data:

 1. Compute a covariance matrix `S` from data.
 2. Fit a GAR model with `GAR1_fit()`.
 3. Select a final model with `model_selec()`.
 4. Extract `theta0`, `theta1`, `L`, and `v0` from the selected model.

-The `GAR` folder builds on that package API with reproducible simulation studies and a stock-market application for the GAR paper.

 For temporally dependent signals: use `TARGAR_fit()` instead.
 The TAR-GAR workflow follows the same package
 rhythm: fit a path over `lambda.v` and `net.thre`, select with `model_selec()`, then inspect the selected Laplacian and AR filter matrices.
-The `TARGAR` folder builds on that package API with reproducible simulations and a temperature application that compares TAR-GAR, G-VAR, and graphicalVAR on year-specific temperature data.
-The graphicalVAR baseline follows Epskamp (2017), and the G-VAR baseline follows the graph VARMA forecasting framework of Isufi et al. (2019).

 ## Installation